 Transitional Resources Programs

 - Case Management: Staff assists clients in their mental health recovery by offering practical assistance and resource advocacy.
-Caseloads in this program are low and support is easily accessible 7 days a week.
-Case managers ensure that clients in the program receive comprehensive, well-coordinated care that is easy to access, recovery oriented, and flexible to meet the needs of the individuals.
+Case managers ensure that clients in the program receive comprehensive, well-coordinated care that is easy to access 24/7, recovery oriented, and flexible to meet the needs of the individuals.
 This includes regular assessment for co-occurring disorders and health issues.

 - Supported Housing: This program provides safe, decent, and affordable housing for clients in houses and apartments in the surrounding community.
 Clients support each other in an independent living environment with regular contact and assistance from TR staff.